opencog/atomspace-dht/README.md

   [bug#38041 in guile](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=38041).
   It appears that gnutls is not thread-safe... or something weird.

 These all appear to be "early adopter" pains.
-There are likely to be many other issues; see below.
+There are likely to be other issues.

-### Architecture concerns
+## Architecture concerns
 There are numerous concerns with using a DHT backend.
 * The representation is likely to be RAM intensive, requiring KBytes per atom, and thus causing trouble when datasets exceed tens of